NelsonOnuwa/Web-Scraping/README.md

                 To scrape the Content from the University of Michigan website using Requests library

- In[1]:

-import requests                                                                        #imports the requests library.
+import requests                                                             -mports the requests library.

-URL = "https://www.si.umich.edu/people/"                                                #URL of the webpage you want to scrape page = requests.get(URL) page                                                                                    #gets the raw HTML(hypertext markup language) content of the webpage
+URL = "https://www.si.umich.edu/people/"                                    -URL of the webpage you want to scrape page = requests.get(URL) page                                                                        -gets the raw HTML(hypertext markup language) content of the webpage